skellat/mkdocs-cms/docs/index.md

 ### To Reach Us

 For more information, please contact us <a href="skype:stephen.michael.kellat?chat">via Skype</a> or <a href="mailto:ashtabulaecv197@gmail.com">via e-mail</A>.
 We are presently *not* hosting our own e-mail due to adverse factors in the realm of e-mail service hosting.
-This may change in the future once we observe sufficient economic shifts.
+This may change in the future as we evaluate shifting to [Microsoft Teams](https://www.microsoft.com/en-us/microsoft-teams/compare-microsoft-teams-options), hosted [NextCloud](https://nextcloud.com/partners/), or hosted [Collabora Online](https://www.collaboraoffice.com/collabora-online-hosting-partners/).

 ### Regular Commercial Services Offered

 During the seemingly permanent polycrisis we must be creative in meeting service requests.
-Please contact us to discuss availability.
+Please contact us to discuss service availability for your project.
 An illustrative list of possible services includes:

 #### Print